 Web 3.0 in Blockchain Technology

 Web 3.0 is the environment for blockchain.
 It is a distributed database where transactions are recorded and cannot be deleted or changed.
 It allows data to be distributed across multiple geographically distributed nodes.
-Blockchain technology is widely used in banking (bank account numbers), healthcare, and supply chain and can be used in voting processes to ensure fairness and transparency and prevent cybersecurity risks.
+Blockchain technology is widely used in banking (bank account numbers), healthcare, and supply chain and can be used in voting processes to ensure fairness and transparency and prevent cybersecurity risks (this is what the best crypto auditors do).

 Broadening Web 3.0 in Decentralized Networks